Brace for a fiery 2021 Atlanta election

 But as mayor, she has had to grapple with a deadly pandemic that has crippled sectors of Atlanta’s economy.
 She has tried to tamp down protests while dealing with isolated police misconduct.
 And she has seen the rate of homicides and aggravated assaults in the city spike alarmingly.

-Businessman Chris Rich of Buckhead says he will support Moore if she runs.
+Businessman Chris Rich of Buckhead said he will support Moore if she runs.

 1997 was the last time a sitting mayor got a re-election challenge from a city council president.
 Mayor Bill Campbell and council president Marvin Arrington were both Atlanta Democrats – yet their contest was bitter and often ugly.